scuzzydude/asimov/asimov.md

 Take the Pyramids of Egypt, a wonder of the ancient world.
 Genius, right?
 I wonder what the slaves who built the pyramids thought.
 Maybe the pharaoh's a little full of himself, wouldn't you say?

 Back to my hypothetical billionaire *Dreamland*.
 If were a hypothetical billionaire, I'd have an entire entourage of like-minded but not quite as wealthy millionaire "friends."
-If I wanted to be known as the man behind *Dreamland*, it would be fair of me to share the responsibility with my idiot friends, right?
+If I wanted to be known as the man behind *Dreamland*, it would be fair of me to share the responsibility with my friends, right?
 A Scoot would be the perfect venue to share responsibility for collective vanity.

 And that's what it would be.
 Have no fear, that'll never happen.
 While *The Dream* might support a free vacationland for kids, he'd never let me put his name on it.

 My hero prays fives a day.
 My man played a month of most of his NBA career while practicing the Ramadan fast.
 He built a real-estate empire using his own money and didn't put his name on any of it.
 My man has principles.

 It's not because Houston has a problem with vanity.
 Oh, no. James Harden must have spent eight years with his eyes glued to his phone while somebody drove him around town, because all he would've had to do is look out the window from any freeway and seen he was in paradise city for every one of his hedonistic desires.
 And Houston doesn't have any problem with putting your name in the spotlight, especially if you've done something to back it up.
 If *The Dream* had been a different kind of man, I'd have woken with *Dream Kolaches and Coffee*, had a *Dream Burrito* for lunch, and *The Dream Steakhouse* for dinner.
 It could have been like Elway in Denver, cubed.
-Poor Spurs fans headed east on I-10, it they didn't want to fill up with *Hakeem's Gasoline*, they were SOL and better hope they had enough in the tank to make it past Beaumont.
+Poor Spurs fans headed east on I-10, it they didn't want to fill up with *Hakeem's Gasoline*, they were SOL and better hope they had enough in the tank to make it to New Orleans.

 No, my dreamland of vanity isn't possible.
 The genius I appreciate isn't even a little bit vain.